Resources

 • Center for Inclusive Design and Innovation – CIDI’s mission is to improve the human condition through equal access to technology-based and research-driven information, services, and products for individuals with disabilities

-• The Green House Project – The Green House Project partners with senior living providers to create homes for older adults that demonstrate more powerful, meaningful, and satisfying lives, work, and relationships.
+• The Green House Project partners with senior living providers to create homes for older adults that demonstrate more powerful, meaningful, and satisfying lives, work, and relationships.
 They implement culture change as well as dementia education and training to create person-directed, relationship-rich living environments.

 Disabilities